What forms of payment do you accept?

 What if I need to cancel my appointment?

 There is a same day cancellation fee.
 Please call, at minimum, the day before your scheduled appointment to reschedule your appointment when needed.
+Your appointment time is reserved just for you.
+A late cancellation or missed visit leaves holes in the therapist's day.
 There are others who would like to be able to take your place if you cannot make your appointment.
 I cannot fill that spot on short or no notice.
 A fee of 100 % of scheduled appointment will be charged for missed appointments and appointments cancelled on the day the massage was to take place

 Additional Cancellation Policies: Decreasing the length of your massage at the time of your massage is the same as cancelling part of your massage last minute and therefore you will be charged the full amount of your scheduled appointment.